Mitsui & Co. (U.S.A.), Inc.

 Currently, it supports more than 50 initiatives across the U.S. in the areas of Education, Community Welfare, Arts & Culture, Employee Matching & Volunteerism.

-Objectives: To support well-developed programs of qualified U.S. organizations with status designated by IRS code 501(c)(3), which are engaged in promoting: education, community welfare, arts & c culture, and employee volunteerism, with special emphasis on international education and U.S.-Japan exchanges.
+To support well-developed programs of qualified U.S. organizations with status designated by IRS code 501(c)(3), which are engaged in promoting: education, community welfare, arts & culture, and employee volunteerism, with special emphasis on interactions education and U.S.-Japan exchanges.

 Grants Across the USA

-- Columbia University, Center on Japanese Economy & Business (CJEB): "CJEB / Mitsui USA Symposium" and “CJEB / Mitsui USA Japan Research Fund”
+- Columbia University, Center on Japanese Economy & Business (CJEB): "CJEB Lecture Series”

-- JAST (Japan America Society of Tennessee): "JAST / Mitsui USA Scholars" and the “Japanese Speech Contest”
+- Japan America Society of Tennessee: "JAST / Mitsui USA Scholars”, “Japanese Speech Contest”, and Lecture Program

-- JMSA (Japanese Medical Society of America, NY): "JMSA / Mitsui USA Scholars"
+- Japanese Medical Society of America, NY: "JMSA / Mitsui USA Scholars"

-- John Carroll University (JCU), East Asian Studies Program, OH: "JCU / Mitsui USA Distinguished Lecture," funding is shared with the University
+- John Carroll University, East Asian Studies Program, OH: "JCU / Mitsui USA Distinguished Lecture”

-- Polytechnic School of Engineering, NYU: “NYU-Poly / Mitsui USA STEM Learning” at MS 88, Brooklyn (Mitsui USA STEM Fellows, Mitsui USA Lab Scholars) NYU Dept. of Mechanical and Aerospace Engineering
+- Polytechnic School of Engineering, NYU: “NYU-Poly / Mitsui USA STEM Learning” with STEM Fellows and Lab Scholars) NYU Dept. of Mechanical and Aerospace Engineering

 - Cystic Fibrosis Foundation Greater Illinois Chapter: “Research & Patient Services”

-- Good Shepherd Shelter of Los Angeles: “Transform”
+- Good Shepherd Shelter of Los Angeles: “Youth Educational Program”

 - Habitat for Humanity of Summit County, OH: "Neighborhood Building: Adopt-A-House"

-- Hamilton-Madison House, Two Bridges / Chinatown area, Lower East Side, NYC: “Seniors Hot Lunches” and “Japanese Mental Health Clinic”
+- Hamilton-Madison House, Lower East Side, NYC: “Seniors Hot Lunches” and “Japanese Outpatient Mental Health Clinic”

-- Japanese American Association of New York: "Senior Luncheons," “Committee on Aging,” and "Apple Kids Group"
+- Japanese American Association of New York (JAA): "Senior Luncheons," “Committee on Aging,” and "Apple Kids Group"

-- Japanese American Social Services Inc. (JASSI), NY: “Hot Line”
+- Japanese American Social Services Inc. (JASSI), NY: “Bilingual Hotline”

 - Our Kids, Nashville, TN: “Soup Sunday” fundraiser